Ham Abstract

 Delivering Advanced Cancer Care and Expanding Access Across Regions

-BALCO Medical Centre (BMC), located in Naya Raipur, Chhattisgarh, is a state-of-the-art 170-bed tertiary care oncology facility and the first flagship initiative of the Vedanta Medical Research Foundation (VMRF).
-BMC is quickly establishing itself as a national leader in oncology and is recognized as a referral centre for advanced radiation therapy, brachytherapy, nuclear medicine, surgeries, chemotherapy, immunotherapy, treatment of blood-related disorders, plastic and reconstructive surgery, as well as pain and palliative care.
-The hospital also offers comprehensive support with psychological, nutritional, and physical therapy, alongside patient support groups focused on emotional well-being.
+BALCO Medical Centre (BMC), a 170-bed state-of-the-art tertiary care Oncology facility in Naya Raipur is the first flagship initiative of Vedanta Medical Research Foundation (VMRF).
+Currently, it is fast emerging as a national leader in India’s oncology space and is recognized as a referral centre for advanced radiation therapy, brachytherapy, nuclear medicine, surgeries, chemotherapy, immunotherapy, blood-related disorders, plastic & reconstructive surgery, and pain & palliative care.
+BMC also emphasizes psychological, nutritional, and physical therapy, along with patient support groups for emotional well-being.

-BMC has opened a new, state-of-the-art Daycare Chemotherapy Centre in the heart of Raipur city, reducing patient waiting times by bringing treatment closer to their homes.
+The BMC Cancer Daycare is a state-of-the-art Daycare Chemotherapy Centre in the heart of Raipur city, reducing patient waiting times by bringing treatment closer to their homes.
 The hospital has also launched a Mobile Cancer Detection Van to provide accessible cancer screening and promote early detection for better outcomes.
 Additionally, the centre serves remote areas with health screenings, medical camps, health talks, diagnostic services, and government partnerships to ensure quality healthcare for all.

 Expanded the Bone Marrow Transplant Unit to 5 Beds, ensuring standardized care and complete patient safety through rigorous quality control protocols.